When Some Websites Do Not Open On Your Computer – Troubleshooting Guide

 This means that no website is blocked on your system using your system’s host file.
 There might be another problem but it is important that you check the host file configuration at least once, just to be on the safe side.

 Conclusion: If your Windows host file is neat and clean and no exception list is defined, move on to the next step.
-However, if you see the same website listed at the bottom of Windows host file, delete the lines, save the file and you are done!
+However, if you see the same website listed at the bottom of the Windows host file, delete the lines, save the file, and you are done!

 5. Clear Your Browser’s Cache And Browsing History

-Go to your browser’s settings panel and complete delete your browsing history and cache.
-Here is how you do it in Google Chrome, Mozilla Firefox and Internet Explorer.
-Also remember to delete all temporary internet files using a system maintenance utility such as Auslogics BoostSpeed, Ccleaner, Tuneup utilities and so on.
+Go to your browser’s settings panel and completely delete your browsing history and cache.
+Here is how you do it in Google Chrome, Mozilla Firefox, and Internet Explorer.
+Also remember to delete all temporary internet files using a system maintenance utility such as Auslogics BoostSpeed, Ccleaner, Tuneup utilities, and so on.

 Conclusion: Cleaning up your browser’s cache and browsing history might help as, after the cleanup, your browser will try to connect to the website, instead of retrieving the previously cached files from its local cache.